Massachusetts Bankruptcy Law Firm

 19. Certain debts arising from securities violations or wrongful acts of a fiduciary.

 Some of the above categories of debts can be discharged under certain circumstances.
 Some of these debts may also be eligible for discharge or reduction in a Chapter 13.
 If any of these categories apply to one of your debts, call the Law Office of Robert W. Kovacs, Jr. toll-free at (877) 315-2641 to determine how the bankruptcy discharge will impact the debt.
-We make sure all of our Worcester and Framingham bankruptcy clients know their options for eliminating, reducing, or paying your debts.
+We make sure all of our Worcester bankruptcy clients know their options for eliminating, reducing, or paying your debts.